Things to see and do

 Take a stroll round the Duchess of Cleveland’s Victorian walled garden.
 It was recently recreated to provide a glimpse into a lesser known time in the abbey’s history.

-Although very new, it is constantly growing and evolving, and is a relaxing and tranquil environment in which to enjoy the historic varieties of fruit trees and seasonal wildflowers.
+It is constantly growing and evolving, and is a relaxing and tranquil environment in which to enjoy the historic varieties of fruit trees and seasonal wildflowers.
 The garden is also host to the abbey's beehives, producing honey for our shop and cafe.

-Explore online some of the highlights from the collection of paintings and artefacts that can be seen at Battle Abbey.
+Explore online some of the highlights from the collection of paintings and artefacts, some of which can be seen at Battle Abbey.

 Ice House and Dairy